-Six admission modules at NQF level 7 that you must pass (see the list below);
+Six admission modules that you must have passed at NQF level 7 (see the list below);

 Any three-year tertiary diploma with an acceptable study record and at least five years of appropriate work exposure.
 Your qualifications and experience must comply with the recognition of prior learning (RPL) regulations of the University, the Faculty and the School of Public Leadership, respectively (for more on RPL and links to the regulations, see the chapter "General Information" at the beginning of this book).